Cogges/cogges.github.io/groups.md

 We meet fortnightly for Bible Study, Prayer and fellowship, taking a special interest in the Madley Park community.

-### ALAN AND JILL ELSON - Tuesday eve WOODSTOCK ROAD
+### ALAN & JILL ELSON - Tuesday eve WOODSTOCK ROAD

 Our Connect Group is a place where we gather to meet with God and one another, through worship, exploring the Bible and praying together.